 7 Save the selected frames.

 Press ® to save the selected frames to the memory card.
-The memory card access lamp will light while recording is in progress; note that depending on shooting conditions and memory card write speed, some time may be required to save the selected images.
+The memory card access lamp will light while recording is in progress; note that some time may be required to save the selected images.

 Active Selection